 Although peaceful today, the Fairy Pools were the location of the last and bloodiest Battle of Coire na Creiche, between the MacLeods of Dunvegan and the MacDonalds of Sleat.
 The MacDonalds were victorious, but it is said that the battle was so fierce and so many had been killed, that Allt Coir a ‘Mhadaidh (the Fairy Pools) ran red with blood.
 There may be some truth to the legend, as the Scottish Crown was sufficiently horrified by the battle to intervene and force a truce between the feuding clans, who never again went to war with each other.

-The Fairy Pools are becoming increasingly popular with walkers thanks to being featured as a must-see destination on TripAdvisor and other media outlets so when you make your visit, please be careful on the single-track roads, follow the parking notices, the Scottish Outdoor Access Code and take your litter away with you.
-There is a WC at the nearby Glenbrittle Campsite Cafe along with some great hot chocolate and speciality coffee served up by the baristas at the Cuillin Coffee Co.
+The Fairy Pools are becoming increasingly popular with walkers, so please drive safely on the single-track roads, follow the parking notices, the Scottish Outdoor Access Code and take your litter away with you.
+There is a WC at the nearby award winning Glenbrittle Campsite & Cafe right next to Loch Brittle beach, along with some great hot chocolate and speciality coffee served up by the baristas at the Cuillin Coffee Co.

 N.B.
 The Fairy Pools carpark is owned by a separate community organisation called the Minginish Community Hall Association.
 The operation and maintenance of the Fairy Pools carpark has been leased to OATS and they set the parking charges: www.outdooraccesstrustforscotland.org.uk